 Temperature monitoring should be the primary responsibility of the vaccine coordinator and backup.
-If other staff must monitor temperatures, they must be trained on how to respond to and document actions taken when temperatures are outside the appropriate range.
+If other staff must monitor temperatures, then they must be trained on how to respond to and document actions taken when temperatures are outside the appropriate range.

-- Post a temperature log on the vaccine storage unit door or nearby in a readily accessible place. - Record refrigerator and freezer temperatures twice each day (beginning and end) ensuring that refrigerator temperatures are between 35°F and 46°F (2°C and 8°C).
-The freezer temperature should be 5°F or lower (-15°C or lower).
+- Record refrigerator and freezer temperatures twice each day during normal operating hours (beginning and end) ensuring that refrigerator temperatures are between 35°F and 46°F (2°C and 8°C).
+The freezer temperature should be between 5°F (-15°C) and -58°F (-50°C).
 Twice-daily temperature monitoring and recording is required even if a continuous graphing/recording thermometer or a digital data logger is used.
-The actual temperature is required on the temperature log; an "x" or "√" is not acceptable. - Take immediate action to correct improper vaccine storage conditions, including inappropriate exposure to light and inappropriate exposure to storage temperatures outside the recommended ranges.
-Document actions taken on the temperature log or on the MicroLog spreadsheet. - Maintain an ongoing file of temperature logs and store completed logs for three years.
+The actual temperature is required for documentation.
+An "x" or "√" is not acceptable. - Take immediate action to correct improper vaccine storage conditions, including inappropriate exposure to light and inappropriate exposure to storage temperatures outside the recommended ranges.
+Document actions taken on the temperature log or Temperature Recorder spreadsheet. - Maintain an ongoing file of temperature logs and store completed logs for three years.